The Answer is Fun!

 - Footwear is not permitted on Splash Works attractions.
 Aqua socks and aquatic style footwear are permitted on Lazy River, Riptide Racer, Super Soaker, and The Plunge.

-- Diaper dependent guests are required to wear swim diapers or a diaper specifically designed for aquatic use.
+- All guests who require a diaper are required to wear a swim diaper or a diaper specifically designed for aquatic use.

 - When exiting Splash Works, shirts, shorts, and shoes are required.

-If you do not have appropriate bathing attire, swimsuits and other aquatic gear can be purchased at Splash Surf Shop.
+If you do not have appropriate bathing attire, swimsuits and other aquatic gear can be purchased at Muskoka Beach Wear.

 Splash Works Rules